cocoltre/cocoltre.github.io/postlevel.md

         <div class="reddit-card-body">
           <h2 class="reddit-post-title">
-            moronic monday january th
+            Moronic Monday, January 20th
           </h2>

           <p class="reddit-post-body">
-            <UNK> hiphopheads <UNK> <UNK> http have a question that you need answered was it not answered last week did not get a satisfying answer or a question that you feel is too small to make a new thread for maybe something you think everyone but you knows ask that question in this thread questions must be on topic concise and answerable answers must be a real answer that solves the question do not ask a question that can be covered in the resources section some other resources for any terms you may not understand for specific lyric questions for questions about songs and sampling to look through previous mm threads an infograph explaining how albums leak what are the different parts of a song what are the different parts of a song thanks to u <UNK> for more general questions for questions on making hiphop subscribe to this pronunciation guide rza <UNK> gza jiz zah jhen aiko juh nay ahh ee ko danny brown s ad lib style nujabes new jah bes
+            r/hiphopheads Have a question that you need answered?
+Was it not answered last week, or did not get a satisfying answer?
+Or a question that you feel is too small to make a new thread for?
+Maybe something you think everyone but you knows?
+Ask that question in this thread.
+Questions must be on topic, concise, and answerable.
+Answers must be a real answer that solves the question.
+Do not ask a question that can be covered in the resources section.
+Some other resources for any terms you may not understand: for specific lyric questions, for questions about songs and sampling, to look through previous mm threads.
+An infograph explaining how albums leak.
+What are the different parts of a song?
+What are the different parts of a song?
+Thanks to u for more general questions.
+For questions on making hiphop, subscribe to this pronunciation guide: rza gza jiz zah jhen aiko juh nay ahh ee ko danny brown s ad lib style nujabes new jah bes.
           </p>
         </div>